 - Oops!Something went wrong.Please try again later.

-Consolidated Water Co.
-Ltd. (NASDAQ:CWCO) is about to trade ex-dividend in the next 4 days.
-The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
-The ex-dividend date is important as the process of settlement involves two full business days.
-So if you miss that date, you would not show up on the company's books on the record date.
-Therefore, if you purchase Consolidated Water's shares on or after the 30th of September, you won't be eligible to receive the dividend, when it is paid on the 29th of October.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that CIMIC Group Limited (ASX:CIM) is about to go ex-dividend in just 4 days.
+Typically, the ex-dividend date is one business day before the record date which is the date on which a company determines the shareholders eligible to receive a dividend.
+It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
+Therefore, if you purchase CIMIC Group's shares on or after the 15th of September, you won't be eligible to receive the dividend, when it is paid on the 7th of October.

 Have Earnings And Dividends Been Growing?